 The HORUS project, involving a collaboration between the IRIMAS laboratory (Mulhouse), the Hubert Curien laboratory (Saint-Étienne) and the IGBMC institute (Strasbourg), and funded by the Agence Nationale de la Recherche (ANR), aims at improving this imaging technique in terms of instrumentation and image processing for reconstruction.
 The goal is to adapt the technique to the imaging of living samples.

 Subject of the Post-Doc:

 The Post-Doc is inserted in the improving task of 3D reconstruction algorithms, which is an active research area.
 The recruited candidate will have to improve or overcome already existing reconstruction methods, mostly based on the direct inversion of first Born approximation [5,2,6].
 The HORUS project particularely aims at exploring inverse problems approaches to perform the reconstruction [7,8,9,10,11], with the ambitious challenge of reaching high spatial and temporal resolution to make possible to image microscopic living samples.
-In this context, one of the main concerns is the numerical modelization of the image formation process, which deals with 3D diffraction physics [12,13,14,6], which is a correlated task of the HORUS project.
+In this context, one of the main concerns is the numerical modelization of the image formation process, which deals with 3D diffraction physics [12,13,14,6], and is a correlated task of the HORUS project.

 High interactions and transfers of knowledge will occur with the IRIMAS laboratory.
 A PhD thesis at IRIMAS, mixing instrumentation and image processing (subject available on the web site of the GdR ISIS: http://www.gdr-isis.fr/news/5657/121/High-Resolution-Tomographic-Diffractive-Microscopy-Instrumentation-and-Image-processing.html), will also start soon, and will be highy interconnected with this Post-Doc.